fuzzylogicxx/fuzzylogic/posts/dos-and-dont’s-of-changing-visual-order-with-css.md

 Rachel Andrew argues that this problem needs addressed at a CSS level; that developers should be able to set the tab and reading order to follow the visual rather than source order under certain circumstances.

 Until that becomes a CSS reality we should continue to be judicious in our usage to ensure we don’t break user expectations.
-We can also use tools like Chrome DevTool’s Source Order checker (DevTools > Elements > Accessibility) to check our work.
+We can also use tools like the Source Order Viewer in Chrome DevTools (DevTools > Elements > Accessibility) to check our work.